 I have put off figuring what I want to “be” long enough that now I don’t have to “be” anything.
 That is a nice way to be.

-For twenty years my non-work hours were filled with a marriage, raising three girls (Fact: With a south-facing exposure you can extend their growing season by nearly five weeks!), remodeling homes, building an airplane, and operating an online aviation art retail business.
+For twenty years my non-work hours were filled with a marriage, raising three kids (Fact: With a south-facing exposure you can extend their growing season by nearly five weeks!), remodeling homes, building an airplane, and operating an online aviation art retail business.
 For a creative outlet I edited a national car club’s magazine.
 Now I’m single, a (young) grandpa, and embracing my inner biker.

 Hobbies include running, writing, photography, covering old countertops with concrete, and filming myself mowing my lawn.
 I have a Gretsch hollowbody electric guitar that I regularly dust, as my true talent lies in playing the stereo.
 Two life-long goals remain and it will be critical to complete them in the correct order: Design and build my own home, and starve to death as a writer.
 As you can imagine, the latter is coming along nicely.